 It is not only important that the concepts are clear from the basic level; students must also go through what they have studied already to strengthen their understanding and memory of the same.
 There is a tendency of neglecting the areas in which a candidate is weak.
 On the contrary, one is advised to keep a separate time slot for concepts in which they are weak.
 Getting in touch with the Chemistry teacher or any other expert faculty followed by practise is the best thing to do here.
 Another very helpful strategy suggested by experts in their preparation tips for CBSE class 12 Chemistry is group study.
 Doing this, students will be able to transfer what they have already learnt among themselves and make their concepts even stronger.
 The key point here is to avoid leaving any part of the syllabus untouched.

-Students preparing for CBSE Class 12 are advised to keep an extra time slot for practice of CBSE Class 12 sample papers as well as question papers from the previous years.
+Students preparing for CBSE Class 12 are advised to keep an extra time slot for the practice of CBSE Class 12 sample papers as well as question papers from the previous years.
 This should be done after all topics from the syllabus have been covered and students must ensure that they solve the question paper within the designated time.
 Doing this will assist students in self-analysis, which will further help them identify the areas in which they are lacking and work towards their improvement.

 Mark concise notes of topics that students can get back to any time is a very helpful practice that everyone needs to adopt.
-This also helps on in remembering what they have learnt better and it becomes easier to revise from these short notes instead of going through the bulky textbooks once again.
+This also helps on in remembering what they have learned better and it becomes easier to revise from these short notes instead of going through the bulky textbooks once again.

 In between the study schedule, take short breaks and do things that will help you relax.
 This could be communicating with family and friends, listening to music, having snacks or going for a short walk.
 Overburdening yourself will only build on the stress and lower your concentration.
 The short breaks, on the other hand, will help you refresh your mind and retain the concentration for longer.